 - It conceals what the user is clicking.
-You may have text around the link that explains what they’re clicking, but when users read the link itself they won’t have a clue.
-And since website readers generally scan text, you’re slowing them down and making it harder for your message to be seen.
+You may have text around the link explaining what users are clicking, but users do not know when they read the link.
+And since website readers generally scan text, you are slowing them down and making it harder for your message to read.

 - "Clicking" is irrelevant in many situations today (assistive devices, smartphones, etc).

-- It is meaningless to search engines indexing the page since they use the text in a link to help identify what the link is about.
+- It is not very meaningful to search engines index the page since users use the text in a link to help identify the link.

-- “Click here“ text is useless in a list of links or when in "links reading" mode (and don’t forget your auditory users who use screen readers and link identifiers).
+- “Click here“ text is ineffective in a list of links or when in "links reading" mode (and do not forget your auditory users who use screen readers and link identifiers).